Discover the subdivisions of Mānoa and learn about its housing.

 As soon as you are settled into your island lifestyle, get your Hawaii driver’s license.
 If you have a local license, you qualify for kama‘aina discounts, which can be up to 10 percent at places like surf shops, hotels, and restaurants.
 Kama‘aina means “child of the land” in Hawaiian, so not only will you get the discounts, but it is one more step to making Hawaii home.

 For more information on getting a Hawaii driver’s license as well as registering your vehicle and registering to vote, go to the state-of-Hawaii-built newcomer’s guide.

 When moving to Hawaii, it is important to simplify your stuff and only send items that are absolutely necessary.
-If you are going to pay for a moving company, check out some of the recommending moving companies that we've found.
 Most companies will give you a quote based on the distance you are moving and the number of things you have to move.
 The moving company can also provide you tips, and most can pack your things for you as well.